Our New Hybrid Split Heat Pump System

 Trane Heat Pump

 The Trane heat pump serves two functions: 1) it heats our home once the temp gets up to 40 degrees and above, which usually happens by afternoon in winter, except during the cold and stormy days; 2) it cools our home in the summer (see below).
 During the shoulder seasons of spring and fall, is when the heat pump is most efficient and is able to handle any heating or cooling needs we may have.
 Generally we don’t have to use much of anything from late April until about mid-June and then again from late September until about mid-October.
 In 2022, we used less electricity and gas from mid-September to mid-November using the heat pump, so it did it’s job.
 For example, in October we used 1/3 of the gas we used in 2021!
 (It was a very warm month, so that also contributed.)
 We are excited to see how the system performs this spring.
-Keep an eye out for a blog update this summer, after we’ve had the heat pump in place for a year.

 It’s taken us 3 winter seasons to figure out how best to use our Trane heat pump.
 As mentioned above, we have learned a hard math lesson: the EdenPURE runs at 1.5 kWh and the heat pump at around 3.0 kWh (uses twice as much electricity).
 We didn’t get the heat pump because we were cold; we got it to reduce our carbon footprint.